Metro Atlanta: Fauna

 Among mammals, the eastern gray squirrel is by far the most ubiquitous, stealing birdseed from the bird feeders which many locals maintain.
 Chipmunks and small brown rabbits are common, but it is relatively rare to hear of them doing any damage.
 Opossum, raccoons, foxes, coyotes and armadillos are frequently seen.
-Garden and meadow snakes are common; six venomous pit viper snakes (Eastern diamondback rattlesnake, timber rattlesnake, pygmy rattlesnake, coral snake, water moccasin and copperhead) are indigenous, but reports of bites are rare.
+Garden and meadow snakes are common; five venomous pit viper snakes (timber rattlesnake, pygmy rattlesnake, coral snake, water moccasin and copperhead) are indigenous, but reports of bites are rare.
 Many types of frogs, including tree frogs and bullfrogs, are easily heard in early summer, as are cicadas in July and August.
 Black bears occasionally wander down from the mountains, and white-tailed deer are abundant; overpopulated in some areas.
 Homeowners in the outer suburbs are prone to landscaping damage due to scavenging deer.

 The most common birds are the brown thrasher (the GA state bird), American crow, European (or common) starling, American robin, mourning dove, house sparrow, northern cardinal, house finch, Carolina chickadee, tufted titmouse, bluejay, white-breasted nuthatch, eastern bluebird, mockingbird, brown-headed nuthatch, and Carolina wren.
 Birds of prey thrive in the area, with three varieties of hawks common near open fields in even the most populated areas.
 Falcons roost on skyscrapers in downtown Atlanta and can be regularly seen feasting on pigeons.

 The American kestrel is sometimes seen.
 Late in the year, three species of owls can be heard nightly in wooded areas.
 Various woodpeckers can be seen in forested lots, including the red-bellied woodpecker, northern flicker (also known as the "yellow-shafted flicker"), and the downy woodpecker.
 The red-headed woodpecker is common in open fields and on golf courses.
 The American goldfinch is present mostly in winter, and the ruby-throated hummingbird only in summer.